nihal101/Logger/README.md

 ## Salesforce DX Project: Next Steps

-	Will enable the log entry functionality from the flow and process builder.
+	Enable functionality to log the entry from the flow, process builder, and exception class.

 ## Configure Logger in Salesforce Org